alexandru/alexn.org/_posts/2017-10-15-functional-programming.md

-Which does highlight that if you want functional programming, the communities of languages being bred for FP, like Haskell, PureScript, OCaml, Scala, etc are probably richer and bigger than the FP sub-communities of the top mainstream languages, Java and JavaScript included.
+Which does highlight that if you want functional programming, the communities of languages being bred for FP, like Haskell, PureScript, OCaml, Scala, etc. are probably richer and bigger than the FP sub-communities of the top mainstream languages, Java and JavaScript included.